2019 Royal Caribbean Cruise Planning Guide

 - Driving your own vehicle and parking at the port

 - One-way car rental

 - Taxi or car service

 - Getting a ride from a friend

 There is no standard answer for everyone, and your own answer may vary from cruise to cruise.
 It is important to weigh factors such as convenience, cost, availability and your own comfort level with each option before booking.
 The good news is most, if not all, of these options are refundable, so you can always change your mind.

 What to pack

 There is sometimes a great deal of anxiety about trying to understand what to wear on a Royal Caribbean cruise and then packing properly.
 The good news is cruising these days is a far cry from the "old days" of cruising in the last century when ball gowns and tuxedos with tails and top hats.
-Royal Caribbean is pretty open about what you can wear throughout the cruise but at dinner time, there's still a few elements of formality left to consider.
+While there is still formal nights, Royal Caribbean is pretty open about what you can wear throughout the cruise but at dinner time, there's still a few elements of formality left to consider.
 And for those that don't want to dress up beyond t-shirts and shorts, Royal Caribbean has options for you as well.

 We have spent a lot of time scouring the internet for various packing lists, packing ideas, (and sometimes divine intervention) to know what is important to bring.
 Everyone's definition of what is important will vary, but we go over the really important things that no cruise is complete without in this important things to pack for your Royal Caribbean cruise post.